UKHO/coffee-and-code/README.md

 # JavaScript
 ------------
-* :blush: [Our JavaScript Guide ](javascript-guide.md/) - a Javascript guide made and maintained by us.
+* :blush: [The Complete JavaScript Course 2021: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/) - The modern JavaScript course for everyone!
+Master JavaScript with projects, challenges and theory.

 # Remote Sensing